- Get A Free Quote or

 - Aloe Vera - Aloe vera is a natural antiseptic that helps reduce inflammation and swelling from bug bites.
 You can buy soothing Aloe vera gels at drug stores or keep an Aloe vera plant in your home.
 The plant is easy to care for, and all you need to do is peel away the tough outer skin to find the soft gel inside.
 You can also chill the gel for cool and easy-to-apply relief.

 - Essential Oils - Try using lavender, tea tree, rosemary, or a combination of oils to create your own blend of bug bite relief.
-We recommend mixing small amounts of essential oils in a spray bottle to apply to any bug bites.
+We recommend mixing small amounts of essential oils in a mist bottle to apply to any bug bites.

 - Ice - If you don’t have Aloe vera or oil blends, you can use ice or a cold compress to reduce any skin inflammation.
 Just hold an ice pack or a cool cloth around the affected skin area for a for a quick, simple and soothing remedy.
 Repellents aren’t the only way to keep mosquitoes from biting you.
 Mosquito Squad’s barrier treatments can remove the need for smelly or greasy bug sprays on your body.

 Call Mosquito Squad today to discuss your mosquito control needs and how we can help alleviate your problem.
 New customers who sign up for an annual program get $50 off!